-I'd like to speak with you about a number of issues affecting you, your families and the cane industry.
+I'd like to speak with all of you about a number of issues that affect our cane farmers and our landowners.
 I do so as your Prime Minister, and I do so because I am driven to make life better for my fellow Fijians; ordinary people like yourselves who deserve to know that when you work hard, that work will be rewarded and that you and your families will benefit.

-That commitment extends beyond any one industry.
+My commitment extends beyond any one industry.
 It drives my Government's entire agenda to give all of our people an equal shot at doing well in our growing economy.
 It extends to the protections we've put in place to give every Fijian equal status and equal protection under the law, and the chance to give their children access to even greater opportunities.